yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/cpp/ysql.md

 The tutorial assumes that you have:

 - installed YugabyteDB, and created a universe with YSQL enabled.
-If not, please follow these steps in the [Quick Start guide](../../../quick-start/explore-ysql).
+If not, please follow the steps in [Quick start](../../../explore-ysql).
 - have a 32-bit (x86) or 64-bit (x64) architecture machine.
-- have gcc 4.1.2 or later, clang 3.4 or later installed.
+- have `gcc` 4.1.2 or later, clang 3.4 or later installed.

 ## Install the C++ driver (libpqxx)

-Download the source from [here](https://github.com/jtv/libpqxx) and build the binaries as follows.
-Detailed instructions are provided [here](https://github.com/jtv/libpqxx).
+Download the source from the [libpqxx](https://github.com/jtv/libpqxx) and build the binaries as follows.
+If needed, detailed steps are provided in the [README](https://github.com/jtv/libpqxx/blob/master/README.md) file.

 ### Get the source